Africana Studies Requirements

 Main Content

 Students who wish to enroll in Africana Studies as their sole or primary major will be expected to fulfill the general requirements of the College of Liberal Arts.
-Students who wish to enroll in Africana Studies as an added major and who are primarily enrolled in a college at SIU other than the College of Liberal Arts must fulfill their college’s general requirements.
+Students who wish to enroll in Africana Studies as an added major and who are primarily enrolled in a college at SIU Carbondale other than the College of Liberal Arts must fulfill their college’s general requirements.
 Only Africana Studies courses completed with at least a C will fulfill the major requirement.

 Africana Studies courses do not require prerequisites.